TPT awards half a million pounds in emergency funding

 Visionary, which was awarded funding from TPT earlier this year, will continue to provide support to local organisations including those that were unsuccessful in their applications.

-You can find a full list of the sight loss charities that have been awarded funding on the Emergency Fund webpage
+You can find a full list of the sight loss charities that have been awarded funding in this document.

 For further information or images please contact: Penny Wilkinson, Thomas Pocklington Trust, email@example.com 07974 578 637.

 Thomas Pocklington Trust is a national charity dedicated to enabling and empowering blind and partially sighted people of all ages to live the life they want to lead.
 We are committed to increasing awareness and understanding of their needs and aspirations, to working with partners and to developing and implementing services which meet these needs to increase independence and improve lives.
 These include: